palewire/django-calaccess-technical-documentation/docs/contribute/calaccess_website/fab-task-index.rst

     The current database on the destination instance will be deleted.

-You might execute this task, for example, if you want to replicate the production database to a dev instance.
+You might execute this task if, for example, you want to replicate the production database to a dev instance.

 .. code-block:: bash